1. Vancouver Skiing & Snow Sports

 Christmas in Vancouver doesn't just happen on December 25--it takes up the whole month of December!

 The biggest shopping event of the year is also one of Vancouver's biggest winter events: Boxing Day!
 Boxing Day (December 26) is a holiday in Canada but its best known for being the day when everything in Vancouver--fashion, electronics, home furnishings, and more--goes on sale.

 In Vancouver for New Year's Eve?
 Then get ready to party!
 Vancouver New Year's Eve celebrations run the gamut from the elegant to the hedonistic, with even a few all-ages events thrown in!

 7. Vancouver Indoor Winter Activites for Kids

 As a parent of a toddler, I know how hard it can be to find Vancouver winter activities for kids that won't be too cold or too rainy.
 (Not that kids can't ski and snowboard, too.)
 Luckily, Vancouver has lots of options for indoor winter activities for kids of all ages, including ice skating, indoor climbing, indoor playlands and more.

 Started in 2002 by Tourism Vancouver, Dine Out has become one of the most popular Vancouver winter events.
-A city-wide culinary event, Dine Out offers discount menus at over 200 Metro Vancouver restaurants--letting you "taste drive" new cuisine for less.
-Dine Out Vancouver 2013 runs from January 18 - February 3.
+A city-wide culinary event, Dine Out offers discount menus at over 200 Metro Vancouver restaurants--letting you "taste drive" new cuisine for less, as well as special events around town.
+Dine Out Vancouver runs from January 17 - February 2, 2014.